Vietnam

 06 Sep, 2025

-An Overview of Ha Giang Ha Giang, situated at the northernmost tip of Vietnam and sharing a border with China, is a province renowned for its breathtaking landscapes and cultural richness.
+An Overview of Ha Giang (former) – Tuyen Quang (current) Ha Giang, situated at the northernmost tip of Vietnam and sharing a border with China, is a province renowned for its breathtaking landscapes and cultural richness.
 Characterized by towering limestone mountains, winding passes, deep valleys, and terraced rice fields carved into the hillsides, the region offers an almost otherworldly beauty that captures the hearts of adventurous travelers.
 Unlike more commercialized destinations, Ha Giang retains its raw, untamed charm, making it a perfect setting for trekking and outdoor exploration.
 The province is home to more than 20 ethnic minority groups such as the H’Mong, Tay, Dao, and Lo Lo, whose traditional villages and vibrant markets bring unique cultural encounters to every journey.
 For trekkers, this means not only walking through dramatic mountain scenery but also immersing in authentic local life, where ancient customs and warm hospitality are still deeply preserved.
+However, in 2025, the administrative boundary changed once again, as Ha Giang was merged with Tuyen Quang to establish the new province of “New Tuyen Quang.”
+This reorganization marked a significant shift in the region’s governance while the landscapes, culture, and traditions that define Ha Giang continue to thrive and attract travelers from around the world.
 Trekking in Ha Giang is both a physical and cultural adventure.
 Trails often wind through karst plateaus, remote valleys, and forested paths, rewarding hikers with panoramic views of iconic landscapes like the Ma Pi Leng Pass, Dong Van Karst Plateau, and rice terraces in Hoang Su Phi.
 Each route presents varying levels of challenge, from gentle walks through villages to strenuous climbs up rugged mountain ridges, making Ha Giang a destination suitable for both casual hikers and seasoned adventurers.
 With its untouched natural beauty, rich ethnic traditions, and diverse trekking routes, Ha Giang is an ideal place to discover Vietnam nature, offering unforgettable experiences that blend adventure with cultural exploration.
 Trekking Highlights in the Ha Giang Loop Dong Van Karst Plateau Geopark A UNESCO-recognized site, Dong Van Karst Plateau is a must for hikers who love dramatic scenery.
 The trekking trails here lead you across ancient limestone formations, steep valleys, and charming ethnic minority villages.
 The views are spectacular, especially at sunrise and sunset when the mountains glow with golden hues.
 Ma Pi Leng Pass Trekking Route Known as the "King of Passes" in Vietnam, Ma Pi Leng offers one of the most iconic trekking experiences in Ha Giang.
 Hiking along its rugged paths gives you a chance to admire panoramic views of the Nho Que River winding through deep canyons.
 It’s a challenging trek but worth every step for the jaw-dropping scenery.
 Lung Cu Flag Tower and Surroundings For those who enjoy combining trekking with cultural experiences, Lung Cu is the perfect choice.
 A moderate hike takes you up to the northernmost point of Vietnam, marked by the Lung Cu Flag Tower.
 The journey also passes through traditional Hmong villages, where you can learn about local customs and daily life.
 Hoang Su Phi Rice Terraces If you’re trekking between September and October, the rice terraces of Hoang Su Phi are at their most stunning.
 The trails here meander through golden fields, misty hillsides, and quiet farming hamlets.
 It’s an ideal route for travelers seeking peaceful scenery and authentic encounters with ethnic minority communities.
 Tips for Trekking in Ha Giang Best time to visit: March–May and September–October for the most pleasant weather and stunning landscapes.
 Guides: Consider hiring a local guide for safety and to learn more about the culture.
 Gear: Good hiking shoes, light layers, and rain protection are essential.
 Respect: Always be mindful when visiting villages—ask before taking photos and support local services when possible.
 Trekking in the Ha Giang Loop is an adventure filled with natural beauty, cultural immersion, and unforgettable moments.
 Whether you’re conquering the Ma Pi Leng Pass, wandering through the rice terraces of Hoang Su Phi, or standing proudly at Lung Cu, each route offers a unique perspective of this northern paradise.
 For travelers seeking more than just sightseeing, Ha Giang promises an experience that stays in the heart long after the journey ends.

 Exploring Bach Ma National Park – The hidden gem for hikers in Central Vietnam